- Monday to Friday

 Adjudicates workers’ compensation claims to interpret facts and apply laws in determination of claim validity and is responsible for timely and efficient case management.
 Establishes rate of compensation and makes timely payments for time loss claims.

-Completes the 3-point contact within 48 hours of receipt of Notice of Claim for new claims and at the time of each monthly formal file review.
+Completes the 2-point contact within 48 hours of receipt of Notice of Claim for new claims with ongoing time loss.

 Establishes initial case reserves on time loss (TL) claims (TO claims $1500) and periodically reviews case reserving according to medical and legal documentation received on case files.